 They also offer an optional Bluetooth receiver which allows you to sync all of your workout data to your LifeSpan Club account, which you can access via your phone or tablet.

 Then there is the up-level E3i Elliptical Cross Trainer with all of the features of the the E2i plus a 34 lb. flywheel, 7.5" LCD and additional workout metrics.
-It costs around $1,499 on sale.
+It costs around $1,299 on sale.

-The reviews aren’t necessarily bad on the LifeSpan elliptical trainers, but they simply do not stack up to other brands in this price category such as NordicTrack, Sole and Horizon.
+The reviews are good for the most part on the LifeSpan elliptical trainers, but they simply do not stack up to other brands in this price category such as NordicTrack, Sole and Horizon.